 Our core purpose is to work with people and lead communities in improving their mental and physical health and wellbeing for a better life; through delivering excellent and responsive prevention, diagnosis, early intervention, treatment and care.

-Mental health support is now available to Derbyshire residents of all ages through a new mental health support line.
+Mental health support is now available to Derbyshire residents of all ages through a new mental health helpline and support service.

 The mental health support line is for Derbyshire people of all ages who are experiencing increased mental health needs during the Coronavirus (COVID-19) pandemic.
 This includes: